mlswg/mls-protocol/draft-ietf-mls-protocol.md

-In order to facilitate asynchronous addition of participants to a group, it is possible to pre-publish initialization keys that provide some public information about a user or group.
+In order to facilitate asynchronous addition of participants to a group, it is possible to pre-publish initialization keys that provide some public information about a user.
 UserInitKey messages provide information about a potential group member, that a group member can use to add this user to a group asynchronously.